-But all is not lost, by the next day the pair have returned to the West Midlands and were diagrammed for a North Walsham - Aberystwyth charter, taking the train on from Shrewsbury Abbey Foregate Junction to the coast.
+But all was not lost, by the next day (September 28th) the pair have returned to the West Midlands and were diagrammed for a North Walsham - Aberystwyth charter, taking the train on from Shrewsbury Abbey Foregate Junction to the coast.

 1986 & 1987

 25303's active service ended on February 24th, being initially stored at Crewe.
 It was sold to Vic Berry, Leicester and reached their yard on January 26th 1987.
 By the middle of May 1987 it had been scrapped.